nathanlct/youtube-sort-subscriptions/PRIVACY.md

 **Collection of Personal Information**

 The extension does not collect, transmit or share any information, personal or otherwise, nor uses any third-party analytics or advertising frameworks.
-It only saves

 **Email**